erkanyeter/demo_blog/packages/utf8/releases/0.0.1/README.md

 #### $this->utf8->toUnicode($array);

-Takes an UTF-8 string and returns an array of its representing the Unicode characters.
+Takes an UTF-8 string and returns an array of its representing Unicode characters.